Modern Slavery Statement — Clapham Man with Van

 We invest in training for managers, drivers and operational staff to recognise indicators of exploitation and to understand how to use reporting channels.
 Training is refreshed regularly and forms part of induction for new colleagues.
 Our expectations are communicated clearly to subcontractors and partners, with contractual obligations and performance measures tied to compliance.

-The Board and senior management are accountable for implementation.
+Annual review and continuous improvement report visual The Board and senior management are accountable for implementation.
 An annual review evaluates the effectiveness of policies, supplier audits, training, reporting uptake and remediation actions.
 Key performance indicators are monitored and published internally, and lessons learned drive policy refinement.
 Continued improvement is sought through stakeholder engagement and alignment with best practice across the removal and man-and-van sector.

 Commitment: Clapham Man with Van reiterates its unwavering commitment to eradicate modern slavery from our operations and supply chain.
 This Modern Slavery Statement is adopted by leadership, understood by staff across the Clapham man with van service and applied in our contractual and operational decisions.
 We will keep advancing our measures, ensuring transparency and accountability while protecting the rights and welfare of every person contributing to our business.